mbijoor/harvard-capstone-movielens/harvard-capstone-movielens.md

 \newpage
 #### Genres combinations per movie - a closer look

 The movielens data Table \ref{tbl:movielens_edx_avg_rating_time_effect} also has a genres column.
 This column includes every genre that applies to the movie.
 Some movies fall under several genres.
-We define a category as whatever combination appears in this column.
+We define a category of genres as whatever combination of genres appears in this column, and refer to it as simply "genres".

 Here we keep only categories with more than 1,000 ratings.
 Then compute the average and standard error for each category, and plot these as error bar plots.
 See Figure \ref{fig:genres_error_bar_plots} :